sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - Revenue growth can be achieved by fixing internal inefficiencies rather than external expansion

 Addressing these gaps can significantly improve both profitability and customer satisfaction.

+This analysis demonstrates how operational inefficiencies, rather than lack of demand, can be the primary constraint on revenue growth in platform-based business models.

 ---